speedytwenty/speedytwenty/README.md

 ### System requirements

-Chris is _compatible_ with all versions of [Voluntaryism](https://is.gd/A0GV1f) and _incompatible_ with all versions of coercion.
+* Compatible with all versions of [Voluntaryism](https://is.gd/A0GV1f)
+* Deploy in _self-management_ or _team_ mode

-Chris can operate in either self-management mode or in team mode.
-Seamlessly integrates with other ass-kickers, bubble-gum chewers, and wannabes.
+* Seamlessly integrates with other ass kickers, bubble gum chewers, and wannabes
+* Internal runtime optimized for cryptocurrency

 Note: Operations may dramatically spike before swiftly degrading when running in team mode with the `halfAssed` or `justGoodEnough` options set to `strict`.

-_Chris's internal runtime is optimized for cryptocurrency._

 ### Warranty